actions-marketplace-validations/rimonhanna_file-upload-box/README.md

 `CLIENT_ID`: Box App Client ID.<br>
 `CLIENT_SECRET`: Box App client secret.<br>
 `ENTERPRISE_ID`: Box App Enterprise ID.<br>
-`DESTINATION_FOLDER_ID`: Box destination folder ID, last part of the url when you navigate to the folder on the web.<br>
 `SOURCE_PATH`: Source file path(s) to be uploaded to Box.
 Separate multiple files using a semicolon.<br>
+`DESTINATION_FOLDER_ID`: Box destination folder ID, last part of the url when you navigate to the folder in your browser.<br>

 ## Assumptions